Levin College of Law

 About

-Lisa M. De Sanctis is a Legal Skills Professor at the University of Florida Levin College of Law, where she teaches objective and persuasive legal writing.
-She is passionate about developing this indispensable skill set among future advocates and leaders of the profession.
-She spent three years as an Associate Professor of Clinical Law at The George Washington University Law School.
+Lisa De Sanctis is Director of Legal Writing and Drafting and a Legal Skills Professor at the University of Florida Levin College of Law.
+She teaches Legal Writing I and II, objective and persuasive writing, and is passionate about developing this indispensable skill set among future advocates and leaders of the profession.
+She also teaches Trial Practice, drawing on her litigation experience and her three years as an Associate Professor of Clinical Law at The George Washington University Law School.
 There she worked in the Domestic Violence Litigation Clinic, supervising and teaching all aspects of litigation, including client-centered interviewing, research and writing, negotiation, and trial advocacy.
 Professor De Sanctis has worked in academic and career development and has been involved with judicial clerkship efforts at both the University of the Pacific McGeorge School of Law and the University of Florida Levin College of Law.
 She also founded and operated an independent editing and advising business.

 Professor De Sanctis litigated on behalf of the Ventura County District Attorney’s Office (VCDAO) in California, specializing in domestic violence.
 There she received the Outstanding Prosecutor of the Year Award for the Felony Domestic Violence Unit.
 She co-wrote legislation that became California Evidence Code 1109 and testified before the California Senate Committee on Criminal Procedure.
 Professor De Sanctis also prosecuted investment fraud in the Major Fraud Unit of the VCDAO and later worked in the private sector with Pillsbury Winthrop.